-Shareholders entitled to an exemption from Irish dividend withholding tax on dividends received from us will not be subject to Irish taxation in respect of those dividends unless they have some connection with Ireland other than their shareholding in our Group (for example, they are resident in Ireland).
-Non-Irish resident shareholders who receive dividends subject to Irish dividend withholding tax generally have no further liability to Irish taxation on those dividends.
+Shareholders entitled to an exemption from Irish dividend withholding tax on dividends received from us will not be subject to Irish income tax in respect of those dividends unless they have some connection with Ireland other than their shareholding in our Group (for example, they are resident in Ireland).
+Shareholders who receive dividends subject to Irish dividend withholding tax generally have no further liability to Irish income tax on those dividends.